SAFETY CONSULTANT, J31

 The Safety Consultant job family consists of four levels which are distinguished by the complexity of assignments, the size and scope of the program, the level of expertise required to perform the duties assigned, and the responsibility assigned for providing leadership to others.

-Level I: Code: J31A Salary Band: H
+Level I: Code: J31A Salary Band: I

 This is the basic level of the job family where incumbents perform routine entry level work in a training status to build their skills in planning and conducting workplace inspections and programs related to occupational health and safety for public or private sector employers.
-In this role, incumbents will perform beginning-level tasks in the identification of mechanical, structural or other hazards which result in physical injury to the worker or damage to the workplace or in the identification of physical hazards and/or potential safety hazards which would impair workers’ health or safety.

 Knowledge, Skills and Abilities required at this level include knowledge of occupational health and safety standards and procedures; of safety devices and protective equipment; of federal and state laws and agency regulations and policies governing agency operations and regulating worker’s compensation; of safety consultation methods and analysis techniques and procedures; of report writing; of personnel practices and principles; and of public relations.
 Ability is required to establish and maintain effective working relationships with others; to follow written and oral instructions; to review and analyze technical information; to read and comprehend policies and procedures, manuals, rules and regulations; to detect hazards and recommend remedial action; to analyze situations and formulate effective courses of action; and to express ideas clearly and concisely, both orally and in writing.

-Level II: Code: J31B Salary Band: I
+Level II: Code: J31B Salary Band: J

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus demonstrated ability to conduct work place inspections and identify and correct potential safety hazards.

-Level III: Code: J31C Salary Band: J
+Level III: Code: J31C Salary Band: K

 Education and Experience requirements at this level include those identified in Level II plus one additional year of qualifying experience.

-Level IV: Code: J31D Salary Band: K
+Level IV: Code: J31D Salary Band: L

 Education andExperience requirements at this level include those identified in Level III plus one additional year of qualifying experience.